Grounded Reinforcement Learning for Visual Reasoning: Experiments

 \subsection{RQ1: How much does grounded reasoning help on visual reasoning tasks?}

 \textbf{Baselines.} We compare against the following baselines:

 1. \textit{Method Comparison:} We compare \model{} to baselines utilizing the same training data and base model (Qwen-2.5-VL) as used in our method, but differing in their training recipe: 1) \textbf{SFT-direct:} Supervised fine-tuning on our trajectory dataset using final answers only.
-2) \textbf{Vanilla GRPO:} GRPO applied to the base model with standard rewards for \texttt{<think>} and \texttt{<answer>} formatting, and answer correctness, similar to previous work~\citep{visualrft, uir1}.
+2) \textbf{Vanilla GRPO:} GRPO applied to the base model with standard rewards for \texttt{<think>} and \texttt{<answer>} formatting, and answer correctness, similar to previous work~\citep{visualrft, lu2025ui}.
+Our model and all baselines decode with a temperature of 0.5 during evaluation.

 2. \textit{General Proprietary and Open-Source Models:} General-purpose vision-language models with closed-weights accessible through APIs~\citep{gpt4technical} and open-weight models~\citep{liu2023improvedllava,dai2023instructblipgeneralpurposevisionlanguagemodels,deitke2024molmo,Qwen2VL,Qwen2.5-VL,kimiteam2025kimivltechnicalreport}.